mitre/saf/README.md

 #### Spreadsheet (csv/xlsx) to InSpec

-You can use `saf generate:spreadsheet2inspec` to generate an InSpec profile structure from a spreadsheet file.
+You can use `saf generate:spreadsheet2inspec_stub` to generate an InSpec profile structure from a spreadsheet file.

 ```
-generate:spreadsheet2inspec              Generate a skeleton InSpec profile from a CSV STIGs or CIS XLSX benchmarks
+generate:spreadsheet2inspec_stub              Generate an InSpec profile stub from a CSV STIGs or CIS XLSX benchmarks

 USAGE
-  $ saf generate:spreadsheet2inspec -i, --input=<XLSX or CSV> -o, --output=FOLDER
+  $ saf generate:spreadsheet2inspec_stub -i, --input=<XLSX or CSV> -o, --output=FOLDER

 OPTIONS
   -M, --mapping=mapping                      Path to a YAML file with mappings for each